-On November 21, 2006, the District entered into an inclusion agreement with Homestead Heights, LLC (Homestead) associated with property known as Homestead Heights, II.
-The agreement calls for Homestead to pay a system development fee in the amount of \$16,000 for the first fifteen units and the remaining system development fees will be due prior to the issuance of building permits.
+On November 21, 2006, the District entered into an inclusion agreement with Homestead Heights, LLC (Homestead), also known as Country Club Ranchettes #1, associated with property known as Homestead Heights, II.
+The agreement calls for Homestead to pay a system development fee in the amount of \$16,000 for the first 15 units and the remaining system development fees will be due prior to the issuance of building permits.
 The agreement for inclusion is for approximately 56 residential lots.
 Homestead also agreed to post fees deposits in increments of \$10,000 as requested by the District to satisfy all District incurred costs from the start of the inclusion process to the completion of a final conveyance and acceptance agreement.
 Upon completion of the inclusion process, any remaining funds on deposit with the District shall be refunded to Homestead.

 On January 24, 2008, the District amended the inclusion fee incremental refundable deposits to \$5,000 from \$10,000.
 On December 5, 2007, the District filed a statement of lien on the property owned by Homestead Heights, LLC in the amount of \$240,000 for the 15 system development fees that were to be prepaid by Homestead within 30 days of the execution of the agreement.
 On August 20, 2008, the District and Homestead entered into the first amendment to the inclusion agreement.
 In the amended agreement, the District agreed to remove the \$240,000 lien placed on the property.
 Additionally, the payment terms for the system development fees were modified such that Homestead is to remit the system development fees, at the District's then current system development fee rate, within certain periods following the issuance of building permits by the county.
-During 2021 and 2020 the District received \$-0- system development fees related to this inclusion agreement.
+During 2022 and 2021 the District received \$197,100 and \$131,400, respectively, in system development fees related to this inclusion agreement.